 When we treat people merely as they are, they will remain as they are.
 When we treat them as if they were what they should be, they will become what they should be.

 – Thomas S. Monson

-Traditional business accounting skews our perspective to think of people as “costs,” and nowhere on a profit and loss statement is the “value” of employee creativity, knowledge, and experience explicitly stated.
-This leads to crazy decisions such as shedding thousands of years of experience to achieve a couple bucks an hour of labor “cost” savings.
+Traditional business accounting skews our perspective to think of people only as costs.
+Nowhere on a profit and loss statement is the value of employee creativity, knowledge, and experience explicitly stated.
+This leads managers to make crazy decisions, like shedding thousands of years of experience in order to achieve a couple bucks an hour of labor cost savings.

 Being a leader (instead of just a manager) means you should think differently.
 Human-centric leadership recognizes that your people are human and they should be valued accordingly.
 By understanding this, you can promote and get the most out the human side of your organization, your team, or even your family